alex-vee-sh/kube-wild/README.md

 kubectl-wild
 ============

-Wildcard-friendly wrapper for common kubectl commands (get, describe, delete).
+Wildcard-friendly wrapper for common kubectl commands (get, describe, delete, top).
 Installed as a kubectl plugin `kubectl-wild` and invoked as `kubectl wild ...`.

 Why
 ---